rjruigrok/HackingScience/README.md

 ## Opposite of prior MIT work
 In 2005, three graduate students at MIT developed [SCIgen](http://pdos.csail.mit.edu/scigen/]), an automatic paper generator in the field of Computer Science.
 It uses a context-free grammar to form the contents of the paper, and make it look genuine.
 The main purpose of SCIgen was to auto-generate submissions to conferences to check whether the program committee will accept it.
 And some papers got accepted, which proves that some conferences can't be taken seriously.
-My approach for this project is not the same.
+The approach for this project is not the same.
 The purpose of this project is to prefabricate a scientific survey based on an initial paper.
-The application will loook look for related work and references.
+The application will look for related work and references.
 The scientist will choose which of the related work should be included in the survey, and is able to change any content on-the-fly in LaTeX and BibTex.
 Faking productivity becomes easy, because the scientist does not need to look for any publications himself, but just needs to check which work should be included.
 Finally, a PDF survey is generated.

 ## Semantic Decomposition
 The main problem of scientific work is the format in which it is generated.
 Most publications are in PDF, and is therefore very hard to parse any information from.
 Scientific publications exists in various forms, with different styles, and there is hardly any consistency between different papers to parse even the most trivial information from the paper, like the title.
 To circumvent this problem, most information about related scientific work is looked up from other sources and not parsed from the PDF itself.
 This section describes various methods to gather the information from scientific papers.